Manage real money, in real markets, making real investments.

 Start managing your portfolio today

-Fill out the Student Managed Investment Fund (SMIF) application form to apply.
+If you do not meet the prerequisites listed above, you may fill out the Student Managed Investment Fund (SMIF) application form to be considered for SMIF!

 For any questions or general inquiries, please contact an academic advisor.